Enhance Your Impact by Forming Strategic Alliances, Collaborations and Mergers.

-Change is everywhere today, and both nonprofit organizations and individuals need to be able to manage it to survive.
-Our consultants can prepare you to make the right decisions about transitions, restructurings or strategic collaborations.
+Change is everywhere today, and organizations and individuals both need to be able to manage it to survive.
+Our consultants can prepare you to make the right decisions about transitions, restructurings, or strategic collaborations.

-Third Sector New England can help nonprofits interested in organizational transitions consulting.
+TSNE MissionWorks can help nonprofits looking for organizational transitions consulting.

 Areas We Support

-- New organizational forms: Such as becoming fiscally sponsored to lower administrative costs and focus core programming, or helping you and others create efficiencies through economies of scale, co-locating, sharing staff and programs through shared services strategies
+- New organizational forms: Includes looking at becoming fiscally sponsored in order to lower administrative costs and focus on your core programming, or helping you and others create efficiencies through economies of scale by co-locating, sharing staff and programs through shared services strategies

-- Strategic alliances: A strategic restructuring that can range from shared services or programs by two or more nonprofits to full merger, the creation of a new organization that integrates all program and administrative functions to increase quality and efficiency
+- Strategic alliances: A strategic restructuring that can range from shared services or programs by two or more nonprofits, to a full merger and/or the creation of a new organization that integrates all program and administrative functions to increase quality and efficiency

 - Closing and divestiture: Closing or shifting some or all programmatic activities to another entity to continue the mission

-- Succession plans: For all levels of staff and board – preparing for future transitions
+- Succession plans: Preparing for future transitions for all levels of staff and board

 - Short-term action plans: To get you moving on change strategies

-Our team are experts at the key elements of analyzing change – assessment, data collection, organizational alignment and implementation phases.
-We specialize in financial analysis, legal areas such as labor law or merger due diligence and fund development; other key fields are included as needed.
+Our consultants are experts at the key elements of analyzing change — assessment, data collection, organizational alignment and implementation phases.
+We specialize in financial analysis, legal areas such as labor law or merger due diligence, and fund development; other key fields are included as needed.

 Our approach supports organizational transitions at multiple levels: